HemantMishra2003/Binary-DENnseNet-121/README.md

 > - This Model achieves a **High Recall of 98.97% for Pneumonia** on the,
 > - Test Set demonstrating strong sensitivity toward Pneumonia-Positive Cases.

-> - In Medical screening tasks, Recall is critically important,
+> - In Medical Screening tasks, Recall is critically important,
 > - as missing even a Single Disease can be Dangerous.

-> - Although an ideal recall value is close to **100%**,
+> - Although an ideal Recall Value is close to **100%**,but
 > - achieving perfect Recall is challenging  due to practical limitations
 > - such as Dataset Variability and Computational constraints.